andrewmzhang/andrewmzhang-2021/_posts/2023-07-24-running-step-ca-in-docker-w-yubikey.md

 #### Abstract
 Carl Tashian of Smallstep wrote a blog post regarding [Building a Tiny Certificate Authority For Your Homelab](https://smallstep.com/blog/build-a-tiny-ca-with-raspberry-pi-yubikey/).
 This guide provides very complete instructions on how to install a step-ca certificate authority on a Raspberry Pi 4 and how to store the private keys securely on a Yubikey.
+This post is written assuming familiarity with this guide.

 The only problem is I like using Docker and I generally dislike running stuff on bare metal.
 Unfortunately, there are ß≤ not any clear instructions on how to use the `smallstep/step-ca:hsm` image with a Raspberry Pi.